Skip to Content

 Understand more about yourself and others

 Massey’s BA (Psychology) will help you explore how the brain works, and understand how we think, behave and make decisions.

 With a Massey BA (Psychology) you will explore the thoughts, feelings and actions of individuals and groups in a social and cultural context.

 Psychology will help you make sense of the human impact on the world in which we live.
-At Massey, you can choose from a wide range of courses that reflect the diversity of psychology.
-You’ll learn about the natural, social and biological side as well as research methods and applications of psychology.
+At Massey, you’ll learn about the natural, social and biological side as well as research methods and applications of psychology.

 You will ask questions such as:

 A psychology degree will equip you with valuable transferable skills including research, analysis, communication, problem-solving and interpersonal skills.

 Massey graduates more researchers and clinical psychologists than any other university in New Zealand.
 We’re connected to a wide range of community and statutory organisations, and produce unique and applied psychology research and training that’s recognised nationally and internationally.

 While most universities wait until postgraduate study to offer applied learning, we introduce this in the final year of your degree.
 We have a broad selection of courses across areas including forensic, experimental and community psychology that demonstrate how foundational skills can be applied.

 A major in psychology can provide knowledge and skills relevant to a broad selection of applied psychology areas including clinical, health, education, community, industrial and organisational psychology.
 These diverse options mean you can study what you are most passionate about and carry that passion forward into your career.